-At the P3 lab at our station and KEMRI (Kenya Medical Research Institute) Production Department, we mainly research on malaria and mosquito transmission in Western Kenya, bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever.
-In Kwale, epidemiological and research of schistosomiasis haematobium is going on.
-In March 2012, as a new project of JST-JICA (SATREPS) launched, we have been working on development of KEMRI Production Department and a KEMRI lab in Busia.
-Meanwhile, we begun seroepidemiology project supported by MEXT in April.
+The research on malaria and mosquito transmission in Western Kenya, bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever has been operated at the P3 lab in Nairobi Office and KEMRI (Kenya Medical Research Institute) production department.
+In Kwale, epidemiological research of schistosomiasis haematobium has been conducted.
+As the project of JST-JICA (SATREPS) launched in March 2012, we completed setting up two of KEMRI's labs in KEMRI Production Department and Busia.
+Meanwhile, we have begun equipping a lab for seroepidemiology project supported by MEXT which started in April 2013.